Mirkopoj/sspa/README.md

 	-v --verbose		Explain what is being done
-	-q --quiet		Do no log to stdout, will overwrite --verbose -l --little-endian		Change net byte order from BigEndian to LittleEndian -p --port		Especify a port for the TCP server to listen at, 8000 by default -V --version		Prints version information and exit
+	-q --quiet		Do no log to stdout, will overwrite --verbose -l --little-endian		Change net byte order from BigEndian to LittleEndian -H --hat		Change dac functionality to use software pwm as analog out -p --port		Especify a port for the TCP server to listen at, 8000 by default -V --version		Prints version information and exit